lakehere/Academic-Zonghu-Liao/content/authors/admin/_index.md

 - Visitors
 ---

-Zonghu Liao is an Associate Professor of Structure Geology at the China University of Petroleum, Beijing.
+Zonghu Liao is an Associate Professor of Structure Geology at the China University of Petroleum, Beijing (CUPB).
 His research interests include geostructures, geomechanics, georesources.
-He leads the G-cube group, which develops accumulation models for various petroleum basins in China, structure models for the Longmenshan Range, and early warning system for regional landslides.
+He leads the geostructure group in CUPB, which develops accumulation models for various petroleum basins in China, structure models for the Longmenshan Range, and early warning system for regional landslides.